Product » Xeams » Installation scenarios

 - Modify the SMTP port of your existing server from 25 to a different value, such as 2525.
 Refer to the documentation of your primary server to see how to change the port.

-- Configure your primary email server to forward all out-bound messages to 192.168.1.20.
+- Configure your primary email server to forward all outbound messages to 192.168.1.10 on port 25.
 This feature is sometimes referred to as Smart Host in an email server.

 Recommended Installation Procedure